uc-cdis/fence/README.md

 ### Google Cloud Storage

-Whereas pre-signed URL is a cloud agnostic solution, services and tools on Google Cloud Platform prefer to use service account keys.
-Because of that, fence provides support for generating temporary google service account credentials to be easily used together with google utilities.
+Whereas pre-signed URL is a cloud agnostic solution, services and tools on Google Cloud Platform prefer to use service account.
+Because of that, fence provides support for generating temporary Google service account credentials to be easily used together with Google utilities.

 #### Temporary Google Credentials